-Total frequency has fluctuated in the last few years, from a high of 48 claims in FY 13/14 & FY 16/17 to a low of 29 claims in FY 21/22.
-While claim frequency has decreased since FY 18/19, a total of 52 claims have been reported in FY 22/23.
-Total severity has remained below \$1.1M in recent years, well below the most expensive year of FY 18/19.
-SCORE members chose to increase the funding confidence level to 80% in FY 19/20 and that has increased funding stability.
-These recent financial results are due to a combination of SCORE cost containment strategies, including modified duty for injured workers, increased risk control training, and quality claims management.
+Total frequency has trended down since a high of 48 claims in FY 16/17 to a low of 31 claims in FY 21/22.
+The notable exception is the total of 55 claims reported in FY 22/23, due to a spike in strains and sprains, followed by FY 23/24 with fewer than expected claims so far.
+Total severity has also trended down since a high of \$1.4M in 18/19, with FY 22/23 below average despite the high frequency.
+These recent results are due to a combination of SCORE cost containment strategies, including modified duty for injured workers, increased risk control training, and quality claims management from Intercare.